keptn/keptn.github.io/content/docs/0.5.0/installation/setup-keptn/index.md

 ## Install Keptn

-To install the latest release of Keptn on a Kuberntes cluster, execute the [keptn install](../../reference/cli/#keptn-install) command and provide the requested information.
+To install the latest release of Keptn on a Kubernetes cluster, execute the [keptn install](../../reference/cli/#keptn-install) command and provide the requested information.
 Since v0.3 of Keptn, the install command accepts a parameter to select the platform you would like to install Keptn on.
 Currently supported platforms are:

 - Azure Kubernetes Services (AKS):